Sunk Cost Fallacy (Definition + Examples)

 One of the ideas that support the sunk cost fallacy is loss aversion.
 Loss aversion is the phenomenon of wanting to avoid losses before we seek gains.

 Let’s go back to that idea of the yoga class.
 There are a lot of things that you could gain by not going to the yoga class.
 You could get an extra hour of sleep or avoid waiting in traffic.
-You could feel better sooner and avoid having to see the doctor for medication.
+You could feel better sooner and avoid seeing the doctor for medication.
 You could instead call up a friend and have a nice chat on the phone without having to sweat.

 And yet, our minds first go to the sunk cost.
 You lost $15.
 How are you going to avoid that loss?